|Nutritional Guidelines (per serving)|

-Preheat the oven to 350 F / 180 C / Gas 4.
-Grease a 9-inch square baking pan or spray it with nonstick baking spray.
+Preheat oven to 350 F. Grease a 9-inch square baking pan or spray with nonstick baking spray.

-In a mixing bowl, combine the butter, flour, granulated and brown sugar, oats, and beaten egg.
-Beat with an electric mixer on low speed, scraping the bowl occasionally, just until the mixture is blended but still somewhat crumbly.
+Combine butter, flour, granulated and brown sugar, oats, and beaten egg in a mixing bowl.
+Beat with an electric mixer on low speed, scraping bowl occasionally with a silicone spatula, just until mixture is blended but still somewhat crumbly.

-Reserve 2 cups of the crumb mixture and set aside.
-Pat the remaining crumb mixture over the bottom of the prepared baking pan.
-Spoon the raspberry jam evenly over the crumb layer.
-Spread the jam to cover, to within 1/2-inch of the edges.
+Reserve 2 cups of crumb mixture and set aside.
+Pat remaining crumb mixture over bottom of prepared baking pan.

-Sprinkle the reserved crumb mixture evenly over the coconut layer.
+Sprinkle reserved crumb mixture evenly over coconut layer.

-Bake the raspberry bars for about 45 minutes, or until the crumb topping has browned lightly.
+Bake raspberry bars for about 45 minutes, or until crumb topping has browned lightly.